 Payne tricks men (they are nearly always men) with a fake kid's voice and a childlike vocabulary, sets up an in-person meeting, and to the life-ruining dismay of the predator, shows up as a fully grown (and very angry) man with a camera in his hand screaming things like: "YOU'RE HERE TO MEET A 13-YEAR-OLD GIRL!"

-In the scene I'm referencing, from our documentary that you'll see next week, Payne's ambush is witnessed by several bystanders in an Ontario suburb who applaud him, urge him to continue his work, and then violently threaten the alleged predator (who is all the while vehemently denying the heinous luring Payne is so loudly accusing him of).
+In the scene I'm referencing, from our documentary which you'll see next week, Payne's ambush is witnessed by several bystanders in an Ontario suburb who applaud him, urge him to continue his work, and then violently threaten the alleged predator (who is all the while vehemently denying the heinous luring Payne is so loudly accusing him of).

 So, is that the type of justice that we, democratic Canadians, are after?